What is Thrombolytic Therapy and its Uses,Side effects

 • active tuberculosis

-• Recent Pregnant details or delivery details
+• Recent pregnancy details or delivery details

-• Tubes if any place in the body
+• Tubes, if any place in the body

 • Injections in Blood vessels or other major parts of the body

-Side effects of thrombolytic therapy:
+Side effects of thrombolytic therapy

-The side effects vary for every individual.
-A Person who is treated with thrombolytic therapy may get internal bleeding in the body.
-They can check bleeding through the below-mentioned symptoms and need to consult a doctor immediately if any of these are seen.
+They can check for bleeding through the following symptoms and need to consult a doctor immediately if any of these are seen.

 • Blood in the urine